Websoft9/role_haproxy/README.md

 Ansible Role: haproxy
 =========

-This Role is for installing [HAProxy](https://www.haproxy.org/) and configure its ，并配置stats，开启日志
+This Role is for installing [HAProxy Community](https://www.haproxy.org/) and configure its ，并配置stats，开启日志

 ## Requirements

-运行本 Role，请确认符合如下的必要条件：
+Make sure these requirements need before the installation

 | **Items**      | **Details** |
 | ------------------| ------------------|